Stack Commands

 |---|---|---|

--v, --verbose | Show validation with more details. | stk validate stack --verbose |
+-v, --verbose | Shows advanced details during validation. | stk validate stack --verbose |

--h, --help | Displays the command help and exits. | stk validate stack --help |
+-h, --help | Displays help for the command. | stk validate stack --help |

 stk publish stack